mwhamgenomics/mwhamgenomics.github.io/posts/hid_devices_with_iokit.md

 publish: false
 ---

-I've pent a bit of time playing around with machine learning and video games, which involved setting up an emulator for playing Super Nintendo games, which I would then try get neural networks to 'play'.
+I've spent a bit of time playing around with machine learning and video games, which involved setting up an emulator for playing Super Nintendo games, which I would then try get neural networks to 'play'.
 At this point, I hit not really a technical hitch, but a pause for thought: did I really want to develop a neural network that's better at games than me?
 Clearly to allow this work to proceed, I had to brush up